Moon Jellyfish

 Aurelia aurita

 This is one of the most common jellyfishes found on the beach in New Jersey.
-When washed up on shore they look like a round disk-shaped pad of fairly hard jelly, at least as far as jellyfish consistency goes.
-Most moon jellies you find will be about 4 or 5 inches in diameter.
-The disk that washes up on shore is just the last and most durable remnant of this creature.
-This video below shows a different species than the one the lives of the coast of New Jersey but its behavior and appearance is very similar to our local moon jellyfish.
+When washed up on shore they look like a round disk-shaped pad of hardened jelly.
+Most of the moon jellyfish you find are about 4 or 5 inches in diameter.
+The disk that washes up on shore is the most durable remnant of this creature.

 Fortunately the stingers of this species are relatively mild.
 Most people that come into contact with moon jellyfish have little reaction.
 Some may feel a bit of a stinging sensation but even this can be relatively mild compared to what can occur with more troublesome jellyfish species.
 Many moon jellies you find no longer have any stingers attached to them.